 - Adjust the company seniority date back to the date that was in effect at the time of termination.

-- Reinstate the P&S Term status date, and benefit eligibility and retirement eligibility dates back to the date that was in effect at the time of termination.
+- Reinstate the P&S Career status date, and benefit eligibility and retirement eligibility dates back to the date that was in effect at the time of termination.

 - Reinstate priority eligibility for parking, athletic tickets, and any other benefits that the employee had at the time of termination.